fanoframework/fanoframework.github.io/tutorials/hello-world-application/index.md

 ## Creating build script

-This is an optional task, but helps simplify task to compile and build application because `vendor/fano/fano.cfg` contains some environment variables to be set.
+This is an optional task, but helps simplify task to compile and build application because `vendor/fano/fano.cfg` contains some environment variables need to be set.

 Create new file `hello-world/build.sh`